xquery/rxq/README.md

 RESTXQ proposes an elegant approach for building web applications using XQuery with consistent MVC architectures.

-This approach has a priori art e.g. JSR-311: Java Annotations for REST
+A priori art JSR-311: Java Annotations for REST is the foundation of this work.

-To understand what RESTXQ is and how it works please [download](http://archive.xmlprague.cz/2012/presentations/RESTful_XQuery.pdf) Adam Retters excellent overview.
+To understand what RESTXQ is and how it works with XQuery 3.0 annotations please [download](http://archive.xmlprague.cz/2012/presentations/RESTful_XQuery.pdf) Adam Retters excellent overview.

 # How RXQ works
 The following xquery module illustrates how to annotate your modules functions, so they can be accessible via HTTP requests.